• Skip to primary navigation

 FAUSA supports The FAWCO Foundation with annual sponsorships of both a Development Grant and an Education Award.
 FAUSA fully funds the following:

 • The FAUSA Effecting Change for Women and Children at Risk Development Grant under the category of Human Rights.
-2022 award: $4000.
+2024 award: $4000.
+(Made possible by the Coughlan Foundation)

 Pictures, videos and stories from grant recipients